redhat-et/jumpstarter/website/content/en/docs/Reference/scripting.md

 ### - reset

-Toggles the /RESET line of the jumpstarter-board, this will reset the DUT.
+Toggles the /RESET line of the dutlink-board, this will reset the DUT.

 ```yaml
 steps: